canyongbs/aidingapp/.cleanup-tasks/2026_08_11_pipeline_entry_milestone_feature.md

 ## Additional Cleanup

-- Search for `TODO: Cleanup Task (pipeline-entry-milestone-feature)` and follow the instructions at each site.
+- Search for `TODO: PipelineEntryMilestoneFeature clean up:` and follow the instructions at each site.